 As New York experts in senior transitions and selling senior homes, we’ve helped countless families navigate this crossroads.
 Selling isn’t just about market trends—it’s about life trends.
 Whether you’re in Manhattan or Nassau County, this article unveils timing factors, downsizing options, and local insights.
 Let’s explore what New York seniors need to know.

-Timing is critical when seniors weigh selling their home in New York.
+Timing is critical for seniors selling their home in New York.
 Here’s what matters most.

 Health often signals when seniors should sell their home.
 Struggling with stairs or navigating a sprawling Long Island split-level can turn cozy into risky.
 68% of seniors over 75 face mobility issues, per the NYC Department of Health.
 That fifth-floor walk-up in Brooklyn?
 A challenge by 80.